shamimaaktar1/ChatGPT4SA/README.md

 2. `Towards Human-Bot Collaborative Software Architecting with ChatGPT.pdf` describes the idea and an initial case study of introducing ChatGPT in human-bot collaborative architecting.

 3. `Architectural Analysis.pdf` describes the functional requirements, software development standards, and constraints by considering the following case study “as a step towards maintaining a ‘Green Campus’.

+4. `Architectural Synthesis.pdf` describes the Non-functional requirements by considering the following case study “as a step towards maintaining a ‘Green Campus’.

 ## Demo Video